The Theme Song For The New ‘Mickey Mouse Club’ Has Arrived And It Certainly Is Different

 Earlier this year, Disney revealed that the iconic variety show called The Mickey Mouse Club was getting a reboot with a modern twist, and the release of the new theme song proves that they weren’t kidding.
 Essentially, Disney is looking to bring this well-known series to a new generation of kids and adults with a different feel and sound.
 Well, they have given fans their first taste of what’s to come and it is certainly a big difference over what has been heard in the past.

 First of all, the series will be called Club Mickey Mouse to keep it in the same idea of the original show, but with a twist to make it its own.
-The official Facebook page for Club Mickey Mouse is starting to grow and it has been giving updates on what will actually end up being its ultimate platform – social media.
+The official Facebook page for Club Mickey Mouse is starting to grow and it has been giving updates on what will actually end up being its ultimate platform: social media.

 According to Variety, this is not going to be the old-school “22-minute episode released once a week” schedule.
-Videos and other content from Club Mickey Mouse will be available strictly on their Facebook page and on their official Instagram account which is easy to remember at @ClubMickeyMouse.
+Videos and other content from Club Mickey Mouse will be available strictly on their Facebook page and on their official Instagram account, which is easy to remember at @ClubMickeyMouse.

 Grab your ears because “The Mickey Mouse Club” is returning later this yearhttps://t.co/1tqdv6sqvb pic.twitter.com/7GgKpySTth